-Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Dec 14 LAST DAY to begin posting on bulletin board the notice of the dates of the filing period for the general election.
-(30 days before first day to file application for a place on the ballot).
-SOS has ruled that notice must contain location where applications will be received.
-City Secretary 11.05(f) 138 th Thu Dec 31 Obtain a supply of the following forms: candidate's application for place on ballot; appointment of campaign treasurer (candidate and specific-purpose committee); report of contributions and expenditures (candidate-officeholder and specific-purpose committee); application for mail ballot, and a set of administrative forms if ordered from a supply house.
+Date Action By or With Whom Taken Manual Ref. § Column 5 Fri May 7, 2021 One-year deadline for website posting regarding candidacy and other information.
+[Endnote 1] Note: New secretary of state candidate forms.
+City Secretary 2.14(d) 365th Mon Dec 20, 2021 LAST DAY to post on bulletin board the notice of the dates of the filing period for the general election (30 days before first day to file application for a place on the ballot).
+Note: Notice must contain location where applications will be received and an email address for filing.
+City Secretary 2.14(d) 138th Sat Jan 1 First day voters may apply for a ballot by (ABBM), for an Annual ABBM, or for a FederalPostcard Application (FPCA).
+City Secretary 9.44(a) 1 st day of the year Thu Jan 6, 2022 Obtain a supply of the following forms: candidate's application for place on ballot; appointment of campaign treasurer (candidate and specific-purpose committee); report of contributions and expenditures (candidate-officeholder and specific-purpose committee); application for mail ballot, and a set of administrative forms if ordered from a supply house.
 (Set up schedule for ordering precinct sets and other forms if they are to be ordered later.)
-City Secretary 7.11 et seq.
-18.10 121 st Dec 31- Jan 22 Review recommendation for following steps listed in M §9.02 for possible needed or desired action: Steps 1 through 5 (revising election precincts; designating polling places; changing method of voting if equipment is available but not adopted for use or if acquisition of equipment by city is desired); Step 12 (establishing or changing terms of election judges).
-City Secretary and City Council 9.02 121 st thru 99 th
+City Secretary 5.31 31.17(a) 121st Thu Jan 6- Fri Jan 28 Review recommendation for following steps listed in M §1.62 for possible needed or desired action: Steps 1 through 5 (revising election precincts; designating polling places; changing method of voting if equipment is available but not adopted for use or if acquisition of equipment by city is desired; and contracting, if any); Step 12 (establishing or changing terms of election judges).
+City Secretary and City Council 1.62 121st thru 99th Tue Jan 18 Last day for timely filing of semi-annual report of contributions and expenditures.
+Note: Because Jan 15 is a Sat and Mon is Martin Luther King Day, the deadline is extended to Tue.
+City Secretary 3.12(b) 3.16 Jan 15 Wed Jan 19 GENERAL ELECTION FIRST DAY FOR FILING APPLICATION for place on ballot.
+This is the 30th day before filing deadline.
+City Secretary 2.14(a) 108th Wed Jan 19 FIRST DAY FOR FILING DECLARATION OF WRITE-IN CANDIDACY.
+City Secretary 2.19(b) 108th